 This turned out to be the crucial step in the development of USM: putting it in a non-profit setting, "taking the money out of the game".
 From that point on, USM gained momentum.
 Moving away from commerce, in an open knowledge-sharing setting, finally, the conditions had been created for the development of a pure systems-based approach to service management.

 In 2016 the USM method was documented in a publication with a huge set of underpinning knowledge products, templates, tools, and additional resources on the USM Portal.
 For as far as possible, these resources were made available for free to user organizations.
 This was followed by the development of free templates, tools, and other resources for providers: coaches, trainers, and product experts.
 Supporting both the user organizations and the providers covered both sides of the table, making sure every attempt to adopt USM could be successful.
 The third - and maybe most crucial - step in terms of stimulating the market to benefit from USM, was making online Learning Environments available for public education institutes.
 This embodied an investment in the future: if students learn about USM at school, they will be better prepared for a management role in a service organization.

 Extension to the community

 The SURVUZ Foundation limited itself to the role of guardian of the method, so all the USM-related work has to be done by players in the normal economy: coaches, trainers, and other experts.
 To support this, the Foundation manages an ecosystem of parties who are supported in their upgraded offerings to their market, using a range of USM-aligned products.
-All these parties have a seat in the USM Management Board, guiding the further development of USM support and trusted USM products.
+All these parties have a seat in the USM Management Group, guiding the further development of USM support and trusted USM products.

 USM now is a community product, supported by a growing number of users and suppliers in the market: the USM ecosystem.
 These parties work together on a sustainable improvement of the quality of service delivery in all disciplines and markets, supporting an Enterprise Service Management strategy, by means of sharing their experiences with USM.